josephmanghan/gem-factory/README.md

 The deployment script:

-1. **Converts YAML to Markdown** - Your `{gem-name}.agent.yaml` definitions are converted to Markdown for easier Gemini UI pasting
+1. **Converts YAML to Markdown** - Your `{gem-name}.agent.yaml` definitions are converted to Markdown for easier pasting into the Gemini UI
-2. **Optimizes Context** - Removes filler words and stopgap words (caveman processing) to reduce token count while preserving reasoning ability and meaning
+2. **Optimizes Context** - Removes filler words and stopgap words (caveman processing) to reduce token count while preserving reasoning ability and meaning.
+While Gemini can handle extensive context, more initialization data impacts performance and reliability — optimization keeps gems responsive.
-3. **Generates Web Bundle** - Creates a portable `.md` file containing your complete gem definition
+3. **Generates Web Bundle** - Creates a consolidated, portable `.md` file containing your complete gem definition

-The web bundle is particularly valuable for quick testing and sharing—you can copy-paste it directly into any AI chat interface (Gemini, ChatGPT, Claude, etc.) without needing to create a formal Gem first.
+The web bundle is particularly valuable — you can copy-paste it directly into any AI chat interface (Gemini, ChatGPT, Claude, etc.) for quick testing and sharing, no formal Gem creation needed.

 ## Getting Started: Setting Up a Gem